Characteristics of a Sustainable SMS Implementation

 - How to Start an Aviation SMS Implementation - with Resources

 Another major pitfall during SMS implementation is having the wrong expectations about what the aviation SMS will bring to your company.
 Wrong expectations result in a false sense of security.
 Some of these myths are:

 - SMS Implementation will improve actual safety performance;

 - Safety manager owns the risk management program; and

 - Employees will be receptive to the SMS initiative.

 These above points can be true, but little in life is handed to us on a silver platter – the above points included.
 Safety performance and getting employees comfortable with safety changes are two things that safety managers have to work extremely hard to make happen.

-How to Set Realistic Deadlines
+How to Set Realistic Deadlines for Your Aviation SMS